josephdaw/team-profile-generator/README.md

 - package.json
 - package-lock.json

 Once you have your directory set up.
 Ensure you have navigated to that location in the terminal.
 Run the command `npm install` or the shorter version `npm i`.
-This will install all the dependancies for the project.
+This will install all the dependencies for the project.

 ## Usage
 You initialise the application by running the command `node index.js`.